-- 1. USA Taekwondo and LAOs, on an annual basis, must offer and, subject to parental consent, give training to Minor Athletes on the prevention and reporting of child abuse. - 2.
-The Center offers youth courses, located at www.safesporttrained.org, that meet this requirement.
+- 1. USA Weightlifting, on an annual basis, must offer and, subject to parental consent, give training to Minor Athletes on the prevention and reporting of child abuse. - 2.
+The Center offers youth courses, located at safesporttrained.org, that meet this requirement.